orbitalquark/textadept/doc/09_Themes.md

 ## Getting Themes

-For now, user-created themes are obtained from the [wiki][].
-The classic "dark", "light", and "scite" themes prior to version 4.3 have been moved there.
+For now, the [wiki][] hosts third-party, user-created themes.
+The classic "dark", "light", and "scite" themes prior to version 4.3 are there too.

 [wiki]: http://foicica.com/wiki/textadept